Cancer Research

 Detection of RUNX1::RUNX1T1 Gene Fusions

-The RUNX1::RUNX1T1 fusion resulting from the t(8;21) translocation is a critical risk marker of acute myeloid leukemia (AML) and is sufficient for diagnosis of the disease.
+The RUNX1::RUNX1T1 fusion resulting from the t(8;21) translocation is a critical risk marker of acute myeloid leukemia (AML) and is sufficient for identification of the disease subtype.

 Low-Cost Acquisition Options